K-Scorpio/scorpiosec/content/en/posts/HTB-Office.md

 bloodhound --no-sandbox
 ```

-When Bloodhound launches use the `Upload Data` button on the right.
+When Bloodhound launches, we use the `Upload Data` button on the right.

 ![Upload data in Bloodhound](/images/HTB-Office/upload-data-bloodhound.png)